lbain/lucybain/source/blog/2014/11-10-attribute-vs-property.md

 tags: js, interview-questions
 ---

-## What's the difference between an "attribute" and a "property"?
+## What’s the difference between an "attribute" and a "property"?

-As usual, let's start smaller.
+As usual, let’s start smaller.

 **What is a property?**

 JS DOM objects have properties.
 These properties are kind of like instance variables for the particular element.
 As such, a property can be different types (boolean, string, etc.).
-Properties can be accessed using jQuery's `prop` method (as seen below) and also by interacting with the object in vanilla JS.
+Properties can be accessed using jQuery’s `prop` method (as seen below) and also by interacting with the object in vanilla JS.

-Let's take a look:
+Let’s take a look:

 ```
 <a href='page2.html' class='link classes' name='linkName' id='linkID'>Hi</a>